Bear Family Records: Compilations

-The company has also released several hundred 'Various Artists' compilations, organized by theme or genre.
+The company has also released several hundred 'various artists' compilations, organized by theme or genre.
 These include such eclectic projects as a ten-CD political protest song box set, an eleven-CD set of the Jewish and Yiddish performers of the mid-1930s, a seven-CD box featuring 195 different versions of the song "Lili Marleen," compilations of music based on and from the TV series Bonanza, a four-CD collection of British music hall songs of the early 20th century, a ten-CD set of late-1930s calypso music, a 52-CD "History of Pop Music" set and a 26-CD compilation detailing the country hit parade from 1945 to 1970.

-In 1982, RCA combined song sung independently by Reeves and Patsy Cline into duets using three-track mastering recorders onto a 24-track tape.
-New orchestration and new backing tracks were added, and the tracks were then remixed for stereo.
-RCA's similar album was, Greatest Hits of Jim Reeves & Patsy Cline.
-These duets appeared on the Remembering Patsy Cline & Jim Reeves LP.

-In 1996, the label released a 16 CD compilation titled Welcome to my World, by Jim Reeves, including more than 75 unissued titles and many demo recordings.
+In 1996, Bear Family released a 16-CD compilation titled Welcome to my World by Jim Reeves, including more than 75 unissued titles and many demo recordings.